Knowledge Center

 Each person still loads their own center zone.
 Together they put even more combined weight on the middle of the bed.

 This article explains where your weight concentrates.
-Manchot's StasisLayer™ System reinforces the center third — the zone carrying 60–70% of your weight — so support is matched to where the load actually lands. → See the system
+Manchot's StasisLayer™ System reinforces the center third — the zone carrying the heaviest sustained load — so support is matched to where the load actually lands. → See the system